DilanCF/CMSC412_notes/lecture/Lecture12.md

 * When a process is running and goes into waiting state

 Nonpremptive
 * Once you give control to process it holds it until it voluntarily gives it up
+  * May be done by going top wating or by termination

 Scheduler needs to come in when the process relinquishes control